mikestichling/numeric_squence_calculator/README.md

 You can point your browser to `http://localhost:56033/index.html` once the application is built and running.

-If you want to test the API independently from the Frontend, you can point your browser to `http://localhost:56033/swagger/ui/index` and start interacting with the methods on the API. [swagger.io/](http://swagger.io/).
-Swagger is a framework for testing and navigating an API.
+If you want to test the API independently from the Frontend, you can point your browser to `http://localhost:56033/swagger/ui/index` and start interacting with the methods on the API.
+[Swagger](http://swagger.io/) is a framework for testing and navigating an API.

 ### Deploying